sanskrit/raw_etexts_english/blogs/manasataramgini/2015-08-23_a-brief-note-on-animal-heads-celtic-human-sacrifice-and-indo-european-tradition.md

 +++
-title = "A brief note on animal heads, Celtic human sacrifice, and Indo-Europeanxa0tradition"
+title = "A brief note on animal heads, Celtic human sacrifice, and Indo-European tradition"

 +++
 Our illustrious ancestor Dadhyaṅc Ātharvaṇa is supposed to have